KPDPolina/product-list-with-cart-main/src/task.md

-Transform data without Effects
+Challenge 3 of 4: Reset state without Effects
-The TodoList below displays a list of todos.
-When the “Show only active todos” checkbox is ticked, completed todos are not displayed in the list.
-Regardless of which todos are visible, the footer displays the count of todos that are not yet completed.
+This EditContact component receives a contact object shaped like { id, name, email } as the savedContact prop.
+Try editing the name and email input fields.
+When you press Save, the contact’s button above the form updates to the edited name.
+When you press Reset, any pending changes in the form are discarded.
+Play around with this UI to get a feel for it.

-Simplify this component by removing all the unnecessary state and Effects.
+When you select a contact with the buttons at the top, the form resets to reflect that contact’s details.
+This is done with an Effect inside EditContact.js.
+Remove this Effect.
+Find another way to reset the form when savedContact.id changes.